Thursday, 31 August 2023

 In her case, she and her twin soul were married to other people with whom they had children.
 It took them many years to understand their connection, and due to their circumstances, they chose to maintain a platonic friendship.

-Her twin soul sadly died a couple of years ago but she continues to be a great help to many others stumbling in the dark on this journey of spiritual evolution.
+Her twin soul left his body a couple of years ago but she continues to be a great help to many others stumbling in the dark on this journey of spiritual evolution.
 She writes on Quora and other online platforms and provides some counselling support and advice for those who feel they need this (she does not claim to be a psychic but provides advice based upon her own direct experiences related to this subject).

 She has spoken about her experiences here and I would recommend listening to her story as it is very insightful: ('Portrait of a twin flame'): https://open.spotify.com/episode/7uy7aOvL3vIlH7AORmdm9U